-Her family consider her the “black sheep” of the flock because of her views, and even though she’s looking for love, she doesn’t know how to attract a man.
+Her family considers her the “black sheep” of the flock because of her views, and even though she’s looking for love, she doesn’t know how to attract a man.

-The good news is that her family are dedicated to helping Efsun learn the ways of attraction and ensure that she gets her happily ever after.
+The good news is that her family is dedicated to helping Efsun learn the ways of attraction and ensure that she gets her happily ever after.